Shoulder pain

 • it's very difficult to move your arm or shoulder

-• you can't move your arm
+• you cannot move your arm

 • your arm or shoulder has changed shape or is badly swollen